LadyDragoneye/CAVS/documentation.md

 After cloning the repository, switch to the frontend directory and run `npm install`
 # Feb 8 - Eric
+    NOTE: Need to run:
-    NOTE: Might need to run npm i react-router-dom --save styled-components
+        npm i react-router-dom --save styled-components
+        npm install react-icons --save
 # Feb 8 - Brooks
 Then `docker-compose up --build`
 Then after that you only need to run `docker-compose up` when you want to start it up again

-Now the fronend should be served locally on port 3000, and backend on port 8000 and all will be formatted on save!
+Now the front end should be served locally on port 3000, and backend on port 8000 and all will be formatted on save!